Policies

 Fundraising and management of the assets

 The Foundation will be financed mainly through grants and philanthropic contributions.
 It may also accept gifts, subsidies, and other income.
-Stichting Ida will not aim to make a profit; all income will be used to advance its mission.
+Stichting Ida will not aim to make a profit; all funds will be used to advance its mission.
 Funds will be allocated to:

 Core activities (investigations, publications, research).